In this article:

 The human skull contains four pairs of interconnected air-filled cavities around the nose, which are referred to as sinuses.

 The walls of these hollow cavities contain thin mucus-secreting membranes and are lined with tiny hair-like outgrowths called cilia.
 The cilia push the mucus produced within the sinuses toward small openings that lead to the nose so that it can be drained out.

 When the sinus tissue becomes inflamed due to an infection or allergy, the cilia are unable to function properly.

-As a result, the normal flow of mucus is disrupted.
-The fluid discharge is trapped within the sinus cavity, making it a breeding ground for germs, resulting in an infection.
+As a result, the fluid discharge is trapped within the sinus cavity, making it a breeding ground for germs, resulting in an infection.

 It is usually caused by a bacterial infection, but the entry of certain viral and fungal pathogens in the respiratory tract can also trigger swelling of the sinus tissue.

-- Most sinus infections, whether bacterial or viral, resolve on their own unless there are any predisposing factors.
-In fact, 70% of bacterial sinusitis resolve on their own.
+Most sinus infections, whether bacterial or viral, resolve on their own unless there are predisposing factors.
+In fact, 70% of bacterial sinusitis cases resolve on their own.
+(2)

 - Like any illness, rest, plenty of fluids, and avoiding alcohol and cigarette smoke are important to recover quickly.